Pokemon Yellow Total Control Hack. Reprogramming the game from the inside!

 Background

-The speedrun (#2913: p4wn3r's GBC Pokémon: Yellow Version in 01:36.95) by Felipe Lopes de Freitas (p4wn3r), beats pokemon yellow in only 1 minute and 36 seconds.
+The speedrun (#2913: p4wn3r's GBC Pokémon: Yellow Version "save glitch" in 01:36.95) by Felipe Lopes de Freitas (p4wn3r), beats pokemon yellow in only 1 minute and 36 seconds.
 It does it by corrupting the in-game item list so that he can advance the list past its normal limit of 20 items.
 The memory immediately after the item list includes the warp points for the current map, and by treating that data as items and switching and dropping them, he can make the door from his house take him directly to the end of the game.

 When I first saw that speedrun, I was amazed at how fast pokemon yellow could be beaten, and that it was possible to manipulate the game from the inside, using only the item list.
 I wondered how far I could extend the techniques found in p4wn3r's run.